 In considering each possible related party relationship, attention is directed to the substance of the relationship, and not merely the legal form.
 Details of transactions between the Company and other related parties are disclosed below.

-Related party balances and transactions as and for the year ended 31 December 2023:
+Related party outstanding balances for the year ended 31 December 2024: